stoncle/CHQPullToRefresh/README.md

     // append data to data source, insert new cells at the end of table view
     // call [tableView.infiniteScrollingView stopAnimating] when done
     }];
+###Adding Infinite Scrolling with a gif picture
+    [_collectionView addInfiniteScrollingWithActionHandler:^{
+        // append data to data source, insert new cells at the end of table view
+        // call [tableView.infiniteScrollingView stopAnimating] when done
+        });
+    } WithLoadingImageName:@"run@2x.gif"];
 ###Changing refresh theme in runtime
     call [tableView changeCurrentRefreshThemeToTheme:] whenever you want to change the theme, remember that you have to add a pull to refresh view before this.
 ###Trigger Refreshing programmatically